News

 Dr. Eva Storskrubb

-I am a Associate Professor (Docent) and Senior Lecturer (Lektor) in procedural law at Uppsala University (Sweden) and appointed as Associate Professor at Erasmus School of Law for one day per week on the Vici project.
+I am a Associate Professor (Docent) and Senior Lecturer (Lektor) in procedural law at Uppsala University (Sweden).
+From 2021-2023 I was appointed as Associate Professor at Erasmus School of Law for one day per week on the Vici project and since 2023, I have been an affiliate senior researcher.
 I hold an LL.L degree from the University of Helsinki and a Ph.D. from the European University Institute in Florence.
 I have practiced in the field of international commercial dispute resolution for many years but I am since June 2021 a full-time academic.
 My research focuses on EU procedural law, civil justice and transnational dispute resolution in civil and commercial matters including private international law.
 My current research project focuses on interim relief and the European Account Preservation Order.
 I was co-reporter for two working groups, on service of documents and on litigation costs in the project European Rules of Civil Procedure of the European Law Institute (ELI) and UNIDROIT (2014-2019).
 In the context of the Vici project I aim to amongst others examine issues related to litigation insurance in the Nordic countries.
 I am also interested in litigation funding issues at the EU level.
 I am also co-supervisor for doctoral candidate Eduardo Silva de Freitas.

 Dr. Carlota Ucin